A virtual trip to Tibet

 Lhasa

-Lhasa...the "place of Gods"...
-Too different from the magic town described by ancient travellers, Lhasa deceived me a lot the first time I entered into the city through a wide avenue among dreary buildings in modern Chinese style.
+Lhasa... the "place of Gods"...
+Too different from the magic town described by ancient travellers, Lhasa deceived me a lot the first time I entered into the town through a wide avenue among dreary buildings in modern Chinese style.
 Fortunately the small old part of the town and some religious centers in the outskirts retain their Tibetan character and there you can see the ancient culture still living.

 Rural life